Fardaynation/GraphTheoryW10/README.md

 ---

 ## How to Run
-Enter these nodes in order:
+Enter these data in order:
    * Number of nodes
    * Node names
    * Number of edges